- + 70Images

 |Mileage||17.8 - 18.4 kmpl|

-Variants: Honda offers it in four trims: SV (new), V, VX and ZX.
-The City Hybrid is available on the V and ZX trims.
+Variants: It is available in four broad variants: SV, V, VX and ZX.
+The Elegant edition of the City is based on the mid-spec V variant.
+The City Hybrid is available on the mid-spec V and top-spec ZX trims.

-Colours: You can buy the 2023 Honda City in six monotone shades: Obsidian Blue Pearl, Radiant Red Metallic, Platinum White Pearl, Golden Brown Metallic, Meteoroid Grey Metallic and Lunar Silver Metallic.
+Colours: The Honda City can be had in six monotone shades: Obsidian Blue Pearl, Radiant Red Metallic, Platinum White Pearl, Golden Brown Metallic, Meteoroid Grey Metallic and Lunar Silver Metallic.

-Boot Space: It offers a boot space of 506 litres.
+Boot Space: The compact sedan's boot space stands at 506 litres.

-Engine and Transmission: It gets the same 1.5-litre petrol engine as before and churns out 121PS and 145Nm.
-This unit is paired with either a six-speed manual or a seven-step CVT.
+Engine and Transmission: It only gets a 1.5-litre petrol engine (121 PS/145 Nm) paired with either a 6-speed manual or a CVT.

 Here are the claimed mileage figures:

-Features: Its features list comprises an eight-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, wireless phone charging, ambient lighting, leather upholstery, cruise control and a single-pane sunroof.
+Features: The City sedan's features list comprises an 8-inch touchscreen infotainment system, wireless phone charging, ambient lighting, cruise control and a single-pane sunroof.
+The Elegant edition of the City gets illuminated door sills and footwell lamps.

-Safety: On the safety front, it gets up to six airbags, electronic stability control (ESC), tyre pressure monitoring system (TPMS) and advanced driver-assistance systems (ADAS) which includes collision mitigation braking, adaptive cruise control, road departure mitigation, auto high beam assist, and lane-keep assist.
+Safety: It gets up to six airbags, electronic stability control (ESC), tyre pressure monitoring system (TPMS); and advanced driver-assistance systems (ADAS) which includes collision mitigation braking, adaptive cruise control, road departure mitigation, auto high beam assist, and lane-keep assist.

 Honda City Price

-The price of Honda City starts at Rs.
-11.49 Lakh and goes upto Rs.
-15.97 Lakh.
-Honda City is offered in 7 variants - the base model of City is SV and the top variant Honda City ZX CVT which comes at a price tag of Rs.
-15.97 Lakh.
+Honda City price starts at Rs.
+11.63 Lakh and top model price goes upto Rs.
+16.11 Lakh.
+City is offered in 9 variants - the base model of City is SV and the top model Honda City ZX CVT.

 Honda City Comparison with similar cars